Fund for Children, Youth, and Families

-There are more than 500,000 children in the foster care system across the United States and over one fifth of these children will never return home.
-Over 5,000 children are in foster care systems in the Washington Metropolitan Area.
-The Fund for Children, Youth, and Families investments will support children in the foster care system in two critical areas: promoting permanency and helping youth leaving the system to achieve self-sufficiency
+Foster Care and Adoption – The Fund for Children, Youth, and Families invests in organizations that will support children in the foster care system in two critical areas: promoting permanency and helping youth leaving the system to achieve self-sufficiency.

-The Fund for Children, Youth, and Families will support the closing of academic achievement gaps that exist between students of color, low-income students and their peers through investments in early childhood education, academic achievement for school-age children, and college preparation and career training.
-The goal is to support programming preparing young people to become self-sufficient, to contribute to a changing world, and work for the betterment of the larger community
+Academic and Career Success – The Fund for Children, Youth, and Families invests in organizations that will support the closing of academic achievement gaps that exist between students of color, low-income students, and their peers through investments in early childhood education, academic achievement for school-age children, and college preparation and career training.

 The Fund for Children, Youth, and Families’ grantmaking efforts will be implemented using the Outcomes Funding Framework.
 The Framework includes outcomes across the following program areas: Stable Homes Stable Families, Foster Care and Adoption, Academic and Career Success.